-There isn’t anything on planet Earth that’s like using an offset smoker to create mouthwatering bbq meals.
+There isn’t anything on planet Earth that’s like using an offset smoker to create mouthwatering barbecue meals.

-The combination of smoke and fire that combines to create such delectable morsels as bbq smoked brisket and low and slow pork shoulder is heavenly, but only if you can control the fire in your pit.
+The combination of smoke and fire that combines to create such delectable morsels as smoked brisket and low and slow pork shoulder is heavenly, but only if you can control the flames in your pit.

 Note: Some of the links in this article may be affiliate links.
 This doesn’t cost you any more than normal.
 Read our disclaimer for more info.